natalieagus/50002-2022/_notes/m_cacheissues.md

 ## [The Cache Block Size](https://www.youtube.com/watch?v=2OARjqLK4io&t=1860s)

 We can further improve cache performance by **increasing the capacity of each cache line**.
 We can **fetch  `B` words of data at a time**, and this is especially useful if there's high locality of reference.
-The figure below illustrates a cache line with `B=4`:
+The figure below illustrates a cache line with block size of 4:

 <img src="https://dropbox.com/s/ceamhyfon0dsofw/blocksize.png?raw=1"   style="width: 90%;"  >